 - Be passionately curious.
 Leading during uncertainty and change requires a healthy dose of curiosity.
 Without curiosity, we are unable to sustain our attention, we avoid risks, and, essentially, stagnate.
 Embrace curiosity and promote it among your team.

-Larry Osborne, in his recent article in Leadership Journal, believes that every leader must avoid the 3 curses of leadership failures: the curse of the spotlight, the curse of hype, and the curse of leadership ADHD.
+Larry Osborne, in his 2013 article in Leadership Journal, believes that every leader must avoid the 3 curses of leadership failures: the curse of the spotlight, the curse of hype, and the curse of leadership ADHD.
 Osborne recommends keeping leadership hubris in check by leading with a low profile, underselling and over delivering, and keeping the team focused on strategic goals.